 Best Rates For Drivers With A DUI

 Being convicted of driving under the influence can be a financial nightmare.
 In addition to fines and attorney fees, your car insurance rate probably took an upward turn.
-If you’re struggling to pay your monthly premiums, consider switching to Allstate or Geico.
+If you’re struggling to pay your monthly premiums, consider switching to Allstate.

 Best Rates For Senior Drivers

 Our team crunched the numbers to uncover the best rates for a 65-year-old driver whose annual mileage was 4,000.
-State Farm was determined to offer the lowest rates at $69 per month, followed by Geico.
+State Farm was determined to offer the lowest rates at $69 per month.

 In most segments of our analysis, the driver was a 29 year old who drove 12,000 miles each year in a 2014 Toyota Corolla.
 Our estimates are based on averages from five WV zip codes for female and male drivers.
 The teenager in our study was searching for auto insurance coverage that meets the state’s minimum legal requirements.
 For all other driver types, the liability limits were 50/100/25 and the limits for uninsured motorist coverage were 50/100/25.